 In Tamil Nadu, the texts are mainly written in Vattezhuthu which is an ancient Thamizh (Tamil) script.
 They were written by an ancient priest or "Rishi" called Agasthiya who had a highly developed consciousness.
 These ancient records of providence were made famous by practitioners around the Vaitheeswarankoil temple in the state of Tamil Nadu.
-First, the Naadi palm leaves are located based on the thumb impressions (right for men, left for women).
+First, the Nadi palm leaves are located based on the thumb impressions (right for men, left for women).

-These Naadi leaves were initially stored in the premises of Thanjavur's Saraswathi Mahal Library in Tamil Nadu.
-The British colonialists later showed interest in the Naadi leaves concerned with herbs and medicine, future prediction, etc. Some leaves got destroyed, and the remaining were auctioned during the British Raj (rule).
+These Nadi leaves were initially stored in the premises of Thanjavur's Saraswathi Mahal Library in Tamil Nadu.
+The British colonialists later showed interest in the Nadi leaves concerned with herbs and medicine, future prediction, etc. Some leaves got destroyed, and the remaining were auctioned during the British Raj (rule).
 These Nadi leaves were obtained by the families of astrologers at the Vaitheeswaran Temple and have been passed down the years from one generation to the other.

 There is also another set of astrologers claiming that the content written in the palm leaf is a conversation between Shiva and Parvathi.
 This is called "Shiva Nadi Jyotisiyam".